Pulmonary hypertension occurs when there is an abnormally high pressure in the blood vessels between the lungs and the heart.

 Pulmonary hypertension is classified by the World Health Organization according to its causes or associated underlying conditions:

 Group 1: Pulmonary arterial hypertension (PAH) refers to increased pressure in the vessels caused by obstruction in the small arteries in the lung, for a variety of reasons.
 These include "idiopathic" (no identifiable cause or underlying contributing condition); drug-related, HIV infection; connective tissue/autoimmune disorders (such as scleroderma) and others.

 Group 2: Pulmonary hypertension due to left-sided heart disease (left heart failure, valve disease)

-Group 3: Pulmonary hypertension due to lung diseases or hypoxemia (low blood oxygen conditions): emphysema/chronic obstructive pulmonary disease (COPD); pulmonary fibrosis/interstitial lung disease; obstructive sleep apnea; chronic high altitude exposure; other
+Group 3: Pulmonary hypertension due to lung diseases or hypoxemia (low blood oxygen conditions): emphysema/chronic obstructive pulmonary disease (COPD); pulmonary fibrosis/interstitial lung disease; obstructive sleep apnea; chronic high altitude exposure; and other reasons.